Flow Super Agent¶

 goal: <A high level goal of your super agent> # Required

 agent_list: # Required.
-Each agent listed here must exist in utility_agents
+Each agent listed here must exist in utility_agents or super_agents

 - agent_name: <Name of Agent 1> # Required